dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ![Illustration of internal processing of `azd` when deploying .NET Aspire application](media/azd-internals.png)

-1. When `azd` targets an .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), which produces the Aspire [manifest file](../manifest-format.md).
+1. When `azd` targets a .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), which produces the Aspire [manifest file](../manifest-format.md).
-1. The manifest file is interrogated by the `provision` sub-command logic to generate Bicep files in-memory only (by default).
+1. The manifest file is interrogated by the `azd provision` sub-command logic to generate Bicep files in-memory only (by default).
-1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targetting the subscription and resource group providied earlier.
+1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targetting the subscription and resource group provided earlier.
-1. Once the underlying Azure resources are configured, the `deploy` sub-command logic is executed which uses the same Aspire manifest file.
+1. Once the underlying Azure resources are configured, the `azd deploy` sub-command logic is executed which uses the same Aspire manifest file.
 1. As part of deployment `azd` makes a call to `dotnet publish` using .NET's built in container publishing support to generate container images.
 1. Once `azd` has built the container images it pushes them to the ACR registry that was created during the provisioning phase.
 1. Finally, once the container image is in ACR, `azd` updates the resource using ARM to start using the new version of the container image.